-Historical price data for Gold and WTI have been obtained for the period 1-Jun-2011 to 29-Jun-2012 from onlygold.com and eia.gov respectively.
-The period considered in the VaR calculation is termed the look back period.
-It is the time over which the risk is to be evaluated.
+Obtain the historical price data for Gold and WTI for the period 1-Jun-2011 to 29-Jun-2012 from onlygold.com and eia.gov respectively.
+The period considered in the VaR calculation is the lookback period.
+It is the time over which we will evaluate the risk.
 Figure 1 shows an extract of the daily time series data:

 The first step for any of the VaR approaches is the determination of the return series.
-This is achieved by taking the natural logarithm of the ratio of successive prices as shown in Figure 2:
+We achieve this by taking the natural logarithm of the ratio of successive prices as shown in Figure 2:

 Variance Covariance – Simple Moving Average (SMA)

-Next SMA daily volatility is calculated.
+Next, calculate SMA daily volatility.
 The formula is as follows:

 The square root of the result is the standard deviation or SMA volatility of the return series.
-Alternately, the volatility can be calculated directly in EXCEL by using STDEV function, applied to the return series, as shown in Figure 3:
+Alternately, calculate the volatility directly in EXCEL by using STDEV function, applying it to the return series, as in Figure 3 below:

-The daily SMA volatility for Gold in Cell F18 is calculated as STDEV(array of Gold return series).
-The daily SMA volatility for Gold is 1.4377 % and for WTI is 1.9856%.
+Calculate the daily SMA volatility for Gold in Cell F18 as STDEV(array of Gold return series).
+The daily SMA volatilities for Gold is 1.4377 % and WTI is 1.9856%.

 SMA daily VaR